pubstack/pubstack.github.io/_posts/2019-02-16-bye-bye-old-theme.md

 refimage: '/static/anstack-v1.png'
 ---

-Let's say bye bye and thanks to the old them I used for the last 3 years.
+Let's say bye bye and thanks to the old theme I used for the last 3 years.

 I created this blog, [Anstack](https://www.anstack.com), just after joining Red Hat.
 This with the purpose of